Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 TSMC (TSM)

-NVIDIA overtook Apple in 2025 as TSMC's #1 customer at ~19% of revenue.
+Customer concentration has flipped in a way that favors durability.
+NVIDIA overtook Apple in 2025 as TSMC's #1 customer at roughly 19% of revenue.
 Apple is now #2 at 17%.
-Top 10 customers = ~76% of revenue.
-The hyperscaler-AI shift in customer mix favors durability — AI capex is contracted years out; consumer phone cycles aren't.
+Top 10 customers represent roughly 76% of revenue.
+Hyperscaler AI capex is contracted years out; consumer phone cycles aren't.

 Verdict — Add (sized down for tail risk): Second-most defensible structural bet, but carries a tail risk you can't model.
 Half the position you'd want at no geopolitical overhang.
 Express the rest of the theme via ASML.